jorgefranconunes/tea/00README-developers.txt

 1. Check the release version number.

-Ensure that the version number is coherent in all files ("config/tea-core.conf" and "pom.xml").
+Ensure that the version number is coherent in "config/tea-core.conf" and "pom.xml".

-2. Build the release bundle.
+2. Build the release bundle by invoking Maven like this:

-TBD
+mvn -DteaRelease

-3. ???
+3. The release tarbal is created as "./target/tea-4.x.y.tar.bz2".